Surprising Foods You Shouldn't Eat if You're AIP

 Tomatoes

-Sadly, tomatoes are also nightshades, meaning they should also be avoided on the elimination phase of the AIP Diet for the same reasons.
+Tomatoes are also nightshades, meaning they should also be avoided on the elimination phase of the AIP Diet for the same reasons as eggplants and peppers.

 What to eat instead: Depending on what you’re making, veggies like cucumber, carrots, celery or zucchini can be a good stand-in.
 You can also swap your tomato sauces for olive oil and black pepper.